What a Dedicated Enterprise Innovation Team Actually Does — and How One Platform Powers Yours

 At a large enterprise this is a dedicated role.
 At a growing company it typically does not happen at all — the organization knows it should be running these programs and never quite finds the bandwidth.

 Traction's open innovation platform structures the entire workflow.
 Challenge briefs are published through a configured intake portal.
-Submissions are automatically enriched with Crunchbase data — funding stage, team size, relevant customers, technology category — so evaluators arrive at the review with a complete picture rather than a bare application form.
+Submissions are automatically enriched with data — funding stage, company profile, customer references — so the evaluation team starts with structured context rather than raw pitch decks.
+Evaluation criteria configured at the program level apply consistently to every submission.
+Applicant communications are managed through the platform rather than through individual email threads.

 Function 4: Pilot Management — Replacing the Pilot Manager